EOUSdigital/While-and-Do-While-Loops/README.md

 ##### Please answer the following prompts in your own words:

 1. What’s one thing about `while` or `do...while` loops that finally makes sense to you now?
 #### ☑️ Answer: I can use a `while` loop to check if the input value matches the recorded value.
 If the input does not match the recorded value, the user must reenter a value.
 Once the input matches, exit the loop.
 I can use a `do...while` loop to check if a value meets a condition, executing the loop body at least once before checking the condition each time.
-This is useful when I want to perform an action first, then continue looping only if the condition is true.
+This is useful when I want to act first, then continue looping only if the condition is true.

 2. What part of these loops still feels unclear or deserves more practice?
 #### ☑️ Answer: As a whole, I struggle to build a more advanced piece of code where I can include a `while` loop and a `do...while` loop.